 Lozada, Adriana, host.
 “What You Need to Know About Obstetricians (OBs).”
 Birthful, Birthful.
 October 5, 2022.
 Birthful.com.

 About Dr. Stuart James Fischbein

-In 2004, Dr. Fischbein co-authored, “Fearless Pregnancy, Wisdom & Reassurance from a Doctor, a Midwife and a Mom” www.fearlesspregnancy.net.
-For his efforts he has been awarded the Doulas Association of Southern California (DASC) Physician of the year award three times and was the very first recipient of DASC’s lifetime achievement award in support of pregnant women.
-He has spoken internationally on breech and vaginal birth after cesarean section and has appeared in many documentaries, including: “More Business of Being Born”, “Happy Healthy Child”, “Reducing Infant Mortality”, “Heads Up: The Disappearing Art of Vaginal Breech Delivery” and multiple YouTube videos discussing birth choices and respect for patient autonomy and decision making.
+In 2004, Dr. Fischbein co-authored the book Fearless Pregnancy, Wisdom & Reassurance from a Doctor, a Midwife and a Mom.
+For his efforts, he has been awarded the Doulas Association of Southern California (DASC) Physician of the year award three times and, in 2008, was the very first recipient of DASC’s lifetime achievement award in support of pregnant people.
+He has spoken internationally on breech and vaginal birth after cesarean, and has appeared in many documentaries, including: “More Business of Being Born”, “Happy Healthy Child”, “Reducing Infant Mortality”, “Heads Up: The Disappearing Art of Vaginal Breech Delivery” and multiple YouTube videos discussing birth choices and respect for patient autonomy and decision-making.

-Dr. Fischbein now works directly with home birthing midwives www.birthinginstincts.com and offers hope for those women who prefer and respect a natural birthing environment and cannot find supportive practitioners for VBAC, twin and breech deliveries.
-He is an outspoken advocate of informed decision making, the midwifery model of care and human rights in childbirth.
+Dr. Fischbein currently practices community-based birthing and works directly with homebirth midwives to offer hope for those who prefer and respect a natural birthing environment and cannot find supportive practitioners for VBAC, twin and breech deliveries.
+He is an outspoken advocate of informed decision-making, the midwifery model of care, and human rights in childbirth, having received the 2016 “Most Audacious” award from HRIC and the Association for Wholistic & Newborn Health.
 Hear more of his thoughts and advocacy for evidenced-based, reasonable choices on his podcast.